DocRace/pinnect-gamemap/contracts/README.md

   </a>
 </p>

-This repo contains a new Neo N3 TypeScript smart contract compiler.
-In other words, the tool in this repo allows you to write Neo N3 Smart Contracts using TypeScript.
+This repo contains a new cross layer EVM TypeScript smart contract compiler.
+In other words, the tool in this repo allows you to write cross layer EVM Smart Contracts using TypeScript.
 This tool joins the larger family of Neo N3 smart contract compilers including [C#](https://github.com/neo-project/neo-devpack-dotnet), [Java](https://neow3j.io/#/neo-n3/smart_contract_development/introduction), [Python](https://github.com/CityOfZion/neo3-boa)